g3rv4/g3rv4.com/_posts/2018-08-26-betterslack.md

 ## Disable Google Drive previews

 I couldn't find a way of doing this in the preferences (I already have all the checkboxes on **Inline Media & Links** unchecked).
 So this feature disables the Google Drive previews.

+## Disable Url previews

+Even if I have `Show text previews of linked websites` disabled, it's still showing them to me.
+So I added this to enable its absolute removal.

 ## Hide status emojis